This BBQ Lentil Bake is a perfect main dish casserole. It’s a hearty meal that easily feeds a crowd.

 This kind of flipsy-flopsy weather is exactly what I had in mind when I created this BBQ Lentil Bake recipe.
 It’s a casserole that works any time of year.
 That’s because during the colder months its a hearty main but when the weather turns warm, this is an ideal side dish for a cookout.

-Well, I promise you that if this is the veggie casserole you serve at a cookout or a winter potluck, your vegetarian friends will leave satisfied.
-Our BBQ Lentil bake has legumes for protein, veggies for nutrition and an indulgent cheddar cornmeal biscuit topping for a little carb indulgence.
+Well, I promise you that if this is the veggie casserole you serve at a cookout or a winter potluck, your vegetarian friends ( and the meat eaters too) will leave satisfied.
+Our barbecue lentil casserole has legumes for protein, veggies for nutrition and a cheddar cornmeal biscuit topping for a little carb indulgence.
 Plus there’s barbecue sauce…because who doesn’t like a good barbecue sauce?

 Notice I said good not tasty.
 It’s very easy to pick up any bottle of barbecue sauce off the store shelf and like the taste.
 The hard part is to find one that doesn’t have sugar (or high fructose corn syrup) as the first ingredient.
 After reading dozens of labels I settled on Stubb’s Sweet Heat.
 It has 40 calories per 2 tablespoons while most of the products on the shelf were about 70.
 All that sugar adds up fast!